-Risk identified Our response Accounting for the revenue and the result to be recognized on Defense contracts (Notes 1.7.12, 1.7.16, 12.2, 14 and 15 of the consolidated financial statements)A significant share of Dassault Aviation's consolidated revenues is generated through Based on discussions with the relevant Operational Departments, we took note of the procedures to identify the costs and valuation of margins at completion.
+Risk identified Our response Accounting for the revenue and the result to be recognized on Defense contracts (Notes 1.7.12, 1.7.16, 12.2, 14 and 15 of the consolidated financial statements) A significant share of Dassault Aviation's consolidated revenues is generated through Based on discussions with the relevant Operational Departments, we took note of the procedures to identify the costs and valuation of margins at completion.
 We also tested the functioning of internal key controls that we Defense Contracts for which revenue and result are recognized in accordance with the principles set out in note 1.7.16 "Net sales and income" to the consolidated financial statements considered relevant to our audit.
-Our work consisted of : testing controls for net sales and cost to be incurred forecasts with respect to contracts; Defense contracts' analysis, which as of December 31 2024 represent 3,964.7 million i.e. 64% of the Group's activity, required judgement in order to identify the performance obligations under the contract, the allocation of the transaction price to each of the performance obligations, the existence or not of a financing component and a price variable component, and the determination of the revenue recognition method (over time or at a point in time). conducting interviews with program monitoring managers and Financial Department and carry out tests on sampled documents for a selection of the contracts that contributed most to the results of the period, in order to: assessing the adequacy of the analyses performed by the Group to determine the methods of revenue recognition, in particular the identification of performance obligations, the evaluation of the materiality or not of the In addition, the results at completion on Defense contracts, as well as any provisions for loss on completion and provisions for risks and charges at the closing date depend on the capacity of the entity: • to measure the costs incurred on a contract, financing components, the allocation of the transaction price between the performance obligations and the rate of revenue recognition - confirm the performance of the contract benefits when the revenue is recognized at a point in time; to measure the costs incurred on a contract, and to reliably estimate the costs yet to be incurred until the end of the contract. test the costs incurred and thus corroborate the degree of progress as revenue is gradually recognized; appreciate the reasonability significant assumptions used for the determination of The estimates of the costs to be incurred are based on a program monitoring process ensured by the Programs Department and Finance Department under the control of the Executive Management.
-The estimates of results at completion of the contracts are updated at each closing date. results at completion, of provisions for risks and charges and test by survey observed data and costs retained for the valuation of provisions as well as the calculations made. reconciling the accounting data with their operational analytical monitoring for these contracts; Accounting for the revenue and the result to be recognized of Defense contracts is seen as a key point of the audit because of the high level of judgment and of estimates required to determine the methods on the recognition of revenue and of results at completion of contracts, and verifying the correct analytical allocation of costs to contracts; reconciling the basic data used to determine the impacts of IFRS 15 on the financial statements and backlog with accounting and contractual data. consequently, their potentially significant impact on consolidated profit and loss and equity.
+Our work consisted of : testing controls for net sales and cost to be incurred forecasts with respect to contracts; Defense contracts' analysis, which as of December 31 2024 represent 3,964.7 million i.e. 64% of the Group's activity, required judgement in order to identify the performance obligations under the contract, the allocation of the transaction price to each of the performance obligations, the existence or not of a financing component and a price variable component, and the determination of the revenue recognition method (over time or at a point in time). conducting interviews with program monitoring managers and Financial Department and carry out tests on sampled documents for a selection of the contracts that contributed most to the results of the period, in order to: assessing the adequacy of the analyses performed by the Group to determine the methods of revenue recognition, in particular the identification of performance obligations, the evaluation of the materiality or not of the In addition, the results at completion on Defense contracts, as well as any provisions for loss on completion and provisions for risks and charges at the closing date depend on the capacity of the entity: • to measure the costs incurred on a contract, financing components, the allocation of the transaction price between the performance obligations and the rate of revenue recognition confirm the performance of the contract benefits when the revenue is recognized at a point in time; test the costs incurred and thus corroborate to reliably estimate the costs yet to be incurred until the end of the contract. the degree of progress as revenue is gradually recognized; - appreciate the reasonability significant The estimates of the costs to be incurred are based on a program monitoring process ensured by the Programs Department and Finance Department under the control of the Executive Management.
+The estimates of results at completion of the contracts are updated at each closing date. operational analytical monitoring for these contracts; Accounting for the revenue and the result to be recognized of Defense contracts is seen as a key point of the audit because of the high level of judgment and of estimates required to determine the methods on the recognition of revenue and of results at completion of contracts, and verifying the correct analytical allocation of costs to contracts; reconciling the basic data used to determine the impacts of IFRS 15 on the financial statements and backlog with accounting and contractual data. consequently, their potentially significant impact on consolidated profit and loss and equity.
 For a selection of contracts, for which there was a significant change in the estimated results at completion compared with previous estimates, we sought to explain the origin of the changes observed in order to corroborate these with technical and operational justifications for the basis of our experience and interviews with the relevant management.